Raathigesh/Raathigesh.github.io/_posts/2015-08-23-My-First-PR-Got-Merged.md

 I picked [a small defect related to .ToString()](https://github.com/MehdiK/Humanizer/issues/450) and started the discussion.
 The maintainer was very engaging and he answered all the questions very clearly.

 ### For the project and Check out
-Once you are confident about the fix that you are going to make, not it's show time.
+Once you are confident about the fix that you are going to make, now it's show time.
 Fork the project to your account and checkout the repository and start hacking.

 ### Issue a merge request
 Once you fixed the issue and committed the changes to your fork, you can issue a pull request (PR).
 If your fix is good enough and you have followed the guidelines for contributions, the maintainer will merge the changes to the master.